CBSR-Biobank/biobank/docs/server_installation.md

  1. The password for the user name.

+ 1. The password for the Jboss Web Console and JMX Console.
+They will both use the same password.

  1. If the database has not been initialized you will prompted to do so.

 1. Run the `/opt/jboss/chkconfig` script to test your configuration.
 The script runs a series of